ruanbekker/ruandotdev/content/blog/its-back-to-school-for-me-and-my-guitar.md

 ## A ha Moment

 So I've been working myself to the bone, and realized that I should get another hobby because burning yourself out is a bad thing, and you could potentially be less productive at work.
-So just before I got to the burnout zone, I really felt down and felt like I don't have a direction in life.
+So just before I got to the burnout zone, I really felt down and felt like its time for a change.

 So I was browsing on instagram and I stumbled upon a guitar cover of Guns & Roses - November Rain by [Kfir Ochaion](https://www.youtube.com/channel/UCh5zlvB1pZyU3KYjEPC38KQ) (he is brilliant btw)